Choppy lines or call breaks on Asterisk.

-Choppy line is a common problem when we use sip signaling.
-The main reasons for the issues are Bandwidth, Codec, Lots of SIP trunks registered, Jitter.
+Choppy line is a common problem when we use SIP signaling.
+The main reasons for the issue are Bandwidth, Codec, Lots of SIP Trunks registered, and Jitter.

 Basic checklist for Choppy Lines

 Check if Codec ULAW, ALAW or G729 is allowed on your SIP Trunks.
 If allowed try to use any single codec to avoid choppy lines.
 For example if you are using G729 then remove ULAW parameter from DIDforSale SIP Trunks.
 If you are using ULAW then remove g729.This can be done by adding the below parameters on DIDforSale SIP trunk.

 allow=g729 (Use either one of the codec you want)